spencermountain/compromise/README.markdown

-#No training, no big O, no prolog
+#No training, no prolog.
-**nlp_compromise** is a Natural-Language-Processing library *in javascript* small-enough for the browser, and quick-enough to run on keypress :two_men_holding_hands:
+a Natural-Language-Processing library *in javascript*, small-enough for the browser, and quick-enough to run on keypress :two_men_holding_hands:

-it does [tons of fancy things](https://rawgit.com/spencermountain/nlp_compromise/master/client_side/index.html). it's smaller than jquery, and scores 82% on the [Penn treebank](http://www.cis.upenn.edu/~treebank/).
+it does [tons of clever things](https://rawgit.com/spencermountain/nlp_compromise/master/client_side/index.html). it's smaller than jquery, and scores 82% on the [Penn treebank](http://www.cis.upenn.edu/~treebank/).

 ##Justification
-If the 80-20 rule applies generically, a ''94-6'' rule applies when working with language - by [Zipfs law](http://www.businessinsider.com/zipfs-law-and-the-most-common-words-in-english-2013-10):
+If the 80-20 rule applies generically, the ''94-6 rule'' applies when working with language - by [Zipfs law](http://www.businessinsider.com/zipfs-law-and-the-most-common-words-in-english-2013-10):
 >The **[top 10 words](http://www.businessinsider.com/zipfs-law-and-the-most-common-words-in-english-2013-10)** account for 25% of used language.

 >The **top 100 words** account for 50% of used language.